-It’s been reported that through juicing, nutrients are more easily absorbed by the body which potentially could lead to a strengthened immune system, however no scientific evidence has been found to support this claim.
+It’s been reported that through juicing, nutrients are more easily absorbed by the body which potentially could lead to a strengthened immune system, however, no scientific evidence has been found to support this claim.
 In fact, most medical doctors regard the strict use of juicing over eating whole foods as pseudoscience.
 Although juicing may not have any additional benefits over just eating your veggies, a lot of people prefer drinking to eating.
 Athletes, health enthusiasts, body builders, cyclists, swimmers, and many others prepare pre and post-workout smoothies containing the essential ingredients they require to perform optimally and stay in shape – having a quality juicer only makes that routine more efficient.
 Remember though, it’s recommended that fresh juice is consumed within an hour or two of processing, if not immediately, otherwise degradation and even bacterial growth can occur.

 Ultimately, choosing a juicer boils down to a value proposition.

 Our top five picks reflect the market’s highest, consumer rated juicers (both the best centrifugal juicer and the best cold press juicer) available this year.
 If you’re a super busy person that wants a quick, healthy alternative, we recommend the Breville JE98XL.
 It’s well made, durable, convenient, and extremely powerful.
 On the other hand, if you’re someone that’s looking for something a little more industrial, and takes a bit longer to extract juice (preserving more nutrients), we recommend the Omega J8006.
-It’s a fine cold-press machine, and held up very well during our tests.
+It’s a fine cold-press machine, and held up very well during our research.
 It also comes with an outstanding 15-year warranty that’s hard to beat.

 Buying a juicer is an investment and we want to ensure you get your moneys worth.
-With all of that out of the way, let’s dive right in to our top five best juicers this year!
+With all of that out of the way, let’s dive right into our top five best juicers this year!